Yoichi Chikahara

 About

-I am a researcher working at NTT Communication Science Laboratories (research institute in the Japanese telephone company, named NTT).
-I received a Ph.D. in informatics from Kyoto University under the supervision of Hisashi Kashima.
-Prior to joining NTT, I was majoring in systems biology and bioinformatics at Keio University and the University of Tokyo, supervised by Akira Funahashi and Satoru Miyano.
+I am a researcher at NTT Communication Science Laboratories, a research institute of the Japanese telecommunications company NTT.
+I received my Ph.D. in Informatics from Kyoto University under the supervision of Hisashi Kashima.
+Before joining NTT, I specialized in systems biology and bioinformatics at Keio University and the University of Tokyo, working under the supervision of Akira Funahashi and Satoru Miyano.

 News